Goliath Season 3: A Means to an End

 The eternal

-Before continuing with how McBride might save the case, let us run through a few other familiar faces that pop up briefly in Season 3.
+Before continuing with how McBride might save the case, let us run through a few other familiar Goliath faces that pop up briefly in Season 3.

 McBride’s arch-enemy Donald Cooperman (William Hurt) appears in half a dozen brief scenes and his capacity for deep hate seems as strong as it was when he confessed to just that in Season 1.